nicschumann/boidies/README.md

 # BOID-ies

 I wanted to make a little boids demo for my ML-CSP.
+This repo just shows a GPU-accelerated boids sim with lots of the little guys. `WASD` for fairly janky, scratch-implemented camera movement, `shift` and the mouse to look around jankily.
+(Nav wasn't really the point of this experiment!)

 ## What are Boids?